 Augsburg is one of the top producers of Fulbright scholars among liberal arts colleges across the nation and has had 22 Fulbright students since 2007.
 In the last eight years we have been highlighted by both the Chronicle of Higher Education and the U.S. Department of State as being a top institution for producing Fulbright students.
 Learn more about our 2018-19 Auggie Fulbright Scholars.

 Gilman International Scholarship Awards

-More than 36 Augsburg students have been awarded a Gilman International Scholarship since 2008.
+More than 50 Augsburg students have been awarded Gilman International Scholarships since 2008.
 The Gilman International Scholarship Program provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding and are in good academic standing to participate in study and intern abroad programs worldwide.

 Augsburg had the highest number of scholars in 2015 among Minnesota’s private colleges.
 The Goldwater Scholarship is the premier undergraduate award of its type for students pursuing research careers in STEM.

 Milken Educator Awards

 Seven Augsburg graduates have received the prestigious Milken Educator Award, which provides public recognition and financial awards to elementary and secondary education professionals who further excellence in education.